BRIDGING THE GAPS

 Information for GSSWSR Students

-Eligibility: Students in the process of completing their 1st year field placement may apply.
+Eligibility: Students interested in community based social work practice who in the process of completing their 1st year field placement may apply.

 BTG Symposium ( in September) offers students an opportunity to present their work, while providing a forum for dialogue and networking opportunities for individuals interested in improving the quality of life in our communities.